Author | Tania Alonso

 Paul Duan is the person behind Bayes Impact, an NGO that uses Big Data and Artificial Intelligence to resolve social problems.
 One of its objectives is to create citizen-led public services, in collaboration with governments and thanks to technology.

 Bob, an employment search tool created in coordination with the French government, is one of its main projects.
-The platform expedites personalised advice, thanks to artificial intelligence and has guided in less than 3 years over 200,000 French citizens in their search for work, with a team of only 9 people.
+The platform expedites personalised advice, thanks to artificial intelligence, and has guided in less than 3 years over 200,000 French citizens in their search for work, with a team of only 9 people.

 What is Bayes Impact’s main objective?